MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-yaml.md

 ## File structure for a msapp file

-For older msapps without the \src folder, you will need to follow these steps to generate source code files:
+For older **msapp** files without the \src folder, follow these steps to generate source code files:

-1. Import and resave/download the new .msapp in Power Apps Studio.
+1. Import and resave and download the new **.msapp** in Power Apps Studio.
 1. After that, you can proceed to [extract the source code files](#extract-source-code-files-from-a-msapp-file).

-In the \src folder, you will find the following files and folders:
+In the **\src** folder, find the following files and folders:

 - **App.pa.yaml**: Represents the App.
 - **[screen Name].pa.yaml**: One file for each screen, representing the screen.